Areas of Expertise

 The American University in Cairo, Cairo, Egypt, 1986

-Prior to joining the faculty at UNF, I taught for two years at Hunter College in New York while getting my PhD.
+Prior to joining the faculty at UNF, I taught for two years at Hunter College in New York.
 I also taught in inner city New York City high schools for two decades.
 In this context, I taught a wide variety of subjects including Social Studies, English, Health, Advisory, Art, Special Education.
 My students were diverse in age, ability, ethnicity and type of school they attended.
 In addition to teaching I founded and ran several after-school activities (such as an activist theater club) and in-school programs (such as conflict mediation and HIV/AIDS peer education).
 I have also worked as a teacher mentor.

 Journal of Cultural Studies of Science Education (CCSE) Best Paper Award